mayuki/Chell/README.md

 var result = await new Run($"ls -lF");
 ```

 Want to run it like a scripting language?
-Install [Chell.Run](#chellrun) and you can run it like a script.
+Install [Chell.Run](#chellrun), and you can run it like a script.

 ```bash
 % dotnet tool install -g Chell.Run